Jay Dardenne: State senator

-In 1991, Dardenne ran for the District 16 seat in the state Senate vacated by the retiring Democrat-turned-Republican Kenneth Osterberger.
-In the primary, Dardenne trailed fellow Republican Lynda Imes, the District 8 member of the East Baton Rouge Metro Council.
-However, in the general election, Dardenne defeated Imes.
-Dardenne quickly gained a reputation as a champion of reform and a thorn in the side of Democratic Governor Edwin Washington Edwards.
-However, few of his reform proposals were enacted.

 Following the election of Republican Murphy J. "Mike" Foster, Jr., as governor in 1995, Dardenne became the governor's floor leader and began to pass landmark legislation.
 He continued to push unsuccessfully for reforms in the administration of Foster's successor, Democrat Kathleen Babineaux Blanco.
 He did help pass constitutional amendments on term limits, coastal erosion, and victims' rights.
 He worked for the creation of a single State Board of Ethics, spearheading reform of the river pilots' system, and reducing government waste as the chairman of the Louisiana Senate Finance Committee.

 In 2003, Dardenne was named the "National Republican Legislator of the Year".

 Secretary of state candidacy and transition

 Dardenne ran in the September 30 special election to complete the term vacated by the death of former Secretary of State W. Fox McKeithen, a fellow Republican who died in the summer of 2005. former Democratic State Representative Al Ater of Ferriday in Concordia Parish, was assistant secretary of state under McKeithen and served as acting until a new secretary was elected.
 He was a friend of McKeithen and former Democratic State Representative.
 He chose not to run for the post in the special election.

 The major candidates in the race were Dardenne, Democratic state Senator Francis C. Heitmeier of New Orleans and Republican former State Chairman Mike Francis of Lafayette and Crowley.
 The race was characterized by attacks on Dardenne from Francis (both taking anti-abortion positions) over predominantly social issues, including Dardenne's vote as Senator in the 1990s for language in the federal Hyde Amendment which allows for federally funded abortions in the case of rape or incest.
 These exceptions have been included since 1977 in response to women's rights advocates, while abortion opponents argue that they punish the unborn for the crimes of the fathers.
 Dardenne maintained that his vote was required to ensure Louisiana continuing to receive Medicaid funds.